pulsar-edit/pulsar-edit.github.io/docs/download.md

   part of the version e.g. 1.109.**2023091606**).
   - x86_64 binaries will be grouped together for most releases, but occasionally they will be split across multiple releases.
-    Apple silicon and ARM Linux binaries are usually grouped together in their own separate release from the x64 binaries, but sometimes not.
+    Apple silicon and ARM Linux binaries are usually, but not always, grouped together in their own separate release.
 You may need to look through the earlier releases to find binaries for your platform.
 - Choose the binary you wish to download from the `Assets` section (you may need click the `Show all x assets` link to display them all).
 See below for descriptions of all available binaries.